jonlpersson/ed-latimore/site/_posts/2022-06-14-how-to-stop-self-sabotaging-your-relationships.md

 Fear of intimacy isn’t simply a fear of sharing your thoughts, it’s also a fear of sharing your excitement, happiness, and experiences with others.
 This might look like always wanting to do things alone even if you’re in a relationship.
 For example, taking trips or participating in an activity.

 ### A need for instant gratification and ‘butterflies’

 This is you if you’re constantly looking for a way out or you nitpick everything about your significant other.
 You have no space for less than perfect.
-Those that can delay gratification are more likely to experience success in life.[^2]
+Those that can delay gratification are more likely to experience success in life.<sup id="fnref:2" role="doc-noteref"><a href="#fn:2" class="footnote" rel="footnote">2</a></sup>

 In relationships, being unable to delay gratification looks like the inability to face discomfort.
 You place unrealistic expectations on the other person which leads to insecurity, dishonesty, and ultimately a breakup.

 ## How to stop self-sabotage and finally have a happy relationship

 Self-improvement falls under the old adage: nothing worth having comes easy.
 I’ll add to this by saying, once you build momentum in the right direction, it feels easy even if it isn’t.
 The following section will help you stop self-sabotaging your intimate relationships.

 ### Talk to an impartial third party